thawn/ttmp32gme/README.md

 ## ToDo
 * enable sorting of albums by artist/title/genre in library and on printing page
-* write better documentation.
 * convert mp3->ogg if desired (mainly for older pens with limited memory)
 * enable separate printing of oid codes/text and cover images
 * handle more than 10 tracks for CD booklet (two column track layout)
 * upload multiple albums at once from the upload page
 * add and remove music files from library page
-* interface to use external ripping tools such as fre:ac
+* interface to use external CD ripping tools such as fre:ac